Famous Birthdays·April 21·Helen Prejean

 Biography

-Sister Helen Prejean never intended to become a national symbol.
-In the early 1980s, the Louisiana-based nun answered a simple request to correspond with a convicted murderer, Elmo Patrick Sonnier.
-That act led her to witness his execution, an experience that shattered her worldview and launched her into a fierce, decades-long crusade.
-Her 1993 memoir, 'Dead Man Walking,' laid bare the brutal mechanics of the death chamber and the profound human suffering on both sides of the glass.
-The book's adaptation into an Oscar-winning film transformed her into a household name and a formidable political advocate.
-Prejean's power lies in her unwavering personal witness; she has accompanied multiple inmates to their deaths, offering comfort and forcing the public to look.
-She argues not from abstract doctrine but from shared humanity, challenging politicians, church leaders, and citizens to confront what the state does in their name.
+Sister Helen Prejean answered a request to correspond with convicted murderer Elmo Patrick Sonnier in the early 1980s.
+Born in 1939, that act led her to witness his execution, which launched her into a decades-long crusade against capital punishment.
+Her 1993 memoir, 'Dead Man Walking,' laid bare the brutal mechanics of the death chamber and the human suffering on both sides of the glass.
+The book's adaptation into an Oscar-winning film transformed her into a formidable political advocate.
+Prejean has accompanied multiple inmates to their deaths, offering comfort and forcing the public to confront what the state does in their name.

 The Silent Generation